Frequently Asked Questions

 In most cases yes!
 Brightswitch will download and run most Android apps.
 So if your device has one it will probably work.
 We have tested many different Apps and devices.
 As long as the app uses Wi-Fi to connect to your device it should work quite well.

 Brightswitch links to the Internet using a link code.
 You must authorize any attempt to connect at your Brightswitch.
 Further, Brightswitches connected to your WiFi are protected by your passwords.
 On top of all of this, your data, video and audio connections between Brightswitches are each individually encrypted.

+Brightswitch can be used as a 2 or 3-way switch in 120VAC circuits rated at 400 watts or less.
 Using Brightswitch near water will require the power to be routed through a GFCI outlet or adapter.
 Brightswitch itself is not GFCI enabled.